NO Butter Cream Cheese Frosting Recipe

 Conversions – Switch between Metric & US for other measurement options

-- Add room temperature cream cheese, lemon juice, cornstarch and whipping cream in a mixer bowl.
+- Add room temperature cream cheese, lemon juice, cornstarch, salt and whipping cream in a mixer bowl.

 - Whip on medium speed for about 3 minutes until light and fluffy.